rshetty22166145/TFC-GYM/README.md

 # TFC-GYM

 ## A Website for a fictional Toronto Fitness Club Gym as a Final Project for CSC309.

-Frontend built with React and bootstrap.
-Backend is SQL and Django.
+## TecH Stack: Django, REST, and React.

 ## Instructions to Run: